 Your phone call helps us to determine the extent and location of outages so we can restore power quickly.
 When you call, please be prepared with the following information:

-Leave one porch light on to let our repair crews confirm when your service has been restored, and one lamp inside your home so you will know when power has been restored.
+This will let our repair crews know when your service has been restored.
+Leave one lamp on inside your home so you'll know also.

 Visit http://www.foodsafety.gov/keep/emergency/index.html for detailed instructions on keeping food safe during outages.